uktrade/platform-tools/README.md

 #### Commands

-This is the (essentially) the UI level of platform-helper
+This is the (essentially) UI level of platform-helper

-Each service represents a grouping of similar commands:

 e.g.